 In February, 2006 I requested a copy of Alfred’s FBI file through The Freedom of Information Privacy Act and received all 400 plus pages of it.
 The date of the murders was listed but the names were redacted.
 I called the agent on my case begging and pleading for him to please let me see the names that were printed.
 He took pity on me and said, “I’ll send you another file, this time look closely.
 You’ll be happy with what you see.”
 When I received the next file, on one page, the names of the slain couple were printed.

-They were standing in front of me at her door trying to explain why we’d come when suddenly I see this little old lady push all of them aside, take one look at me and cry, “Marisol!!!
+They were all standing in front of me at Ana Maria’s door trying to explain why we’d come when suddenly I see this little old lady push all of them aside, take one look at me and cry, “Marisol!!!
 God has only let me live 80 years so I can see you again!”
 We were in puddles of tears.
 This was the defining moment of my life!
 My grandmother, though not my blood claims me to be her child, her hija and to this day gives me more love than I could have ever imagined.
 I celebrated my 33rd birthday for the first time with her and my family in Mexico City.
 Mariachis, tres leches cake and all it was the best birthday of my life!

 My aunt Gloria, one of my Grandma’s daughters, handed me my original birth scroll she had beautifully wrapped in ribbon and kept in her bedside drawer for 33 years praying nightly that I would return for it.
 My aunts and uncles had old reels transferred to DVD and we sat together watching old films of my mom, her husband and me as a happy, bubbly infant, all of us together as a happy family.
 I never felt more thankful for the man I consider my real papa, Armando, my mom’s husband and his loving family.
 Despite the fact that my mom and Armando were not able to celebrate with us, I was overjoyed to have been reunited with their families after so much time apart.